harmonyideas/recipe-demo/README.md

 # Supabase and Next.js Recipe Demo App

-This example will set you up for a very common situation: users can sign up with a magic link and then update their account with public profile information, including a profile image.
+This example will set you up for a very simple crud app for recipe management.

 This demonstrates how to use: